-The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
-Supervision may be exercised through a variety of methods, as appropriate to the situation.
-(Core)

-The program must define when physical presence of a supervising physician is required.
-(Core)
+VI.A.2.b).(1) The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
+Supervision may be exercised through a variety of methods, as appropriate to the situation. ^(Core) VI.A.2.b).(2) The program must define when physical presence of a supervising physician is required. ^(Core)